 The Gallogly College of Engineering has an active and service-oriented student body.
 The Engineers' Club is the largest student organization on campus and hosts several major events throughout the year including Fall Festival to welcome first-year students to the College, Open House for Oklahoma high school students, Engineering Career Fair, Engineers' Week, and the traditional as well as popular, Hamburger Feed before every home football game.

-Diversity is a priority on our campus and our success in recruiting, retaining and graduating engineering students from under-represented populations is recognized nationally.
+Diversity is a priority on our campus and our success in recruiting, retaining and graduating engineering students from underrepresented populations is recognized nationally.
 The American Indian Science and Engineering Society (AISES), the National Society of Black Engineers (NSBE), and the Society of Hispanic Professional Engineers (SHPE) are some of our strongest student organizations.
-OU's Multicultural Engineering Program (MEP) is housed in the Williams Student Services Center and is recognized as one of the most successful student support programs in the country.
+GCoE's DIversity and Inclusion Program is housed in Gallogly Hall and is recognized as one of the most successful student support programs in the country.

 The Society of Women Engineers (SWE) is another active student organization and one that contributes to the strong representation of women among our engineering students.
 Open to both women and men, SWE hosts social events, recruitment events such as High School Girls Day and Girl Scout workshops to encourage girls and young women to consider engineering as a career, and events that promote leadership, diversity, and education.